ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

-The main difference above is that the easiest way to get fast array operations out of Julia is to explicitly write out the loops as vs. numpy, and of declaring domains in Chapel.
-Timings are below, for 10,000 timesteps of a domain of size 1,001: note that we ran the Chapel program with `CHPL_RT_NUM_THREADS_PER_LOCALE=1` or else the `forall` loop would have been automatically run with multiple threads.
+The main difference above is that the easiest way to get fast array operations out of Julia is to explicitly write out the loops as vs. numpy, and of explicitly using domains in Chapel.
+Timings are below, for 10,000 timesteps of a domain of size 1,001.
 The julia script included a "dummy" call to the main program to "warm up" the JIT, and then called on the routine.
 Here we include compile times for both the Julia and Python JITs (naively calculated as total run time minus the final time spent running the calculation)

 <table style="border: 1px solid black; margin: 0 auto; border-collapse:collapse;">
 <thead>